Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Experiments

 In our ablation study, we measure the contribution of each component to the accuracy of the \Gls{ours}.
 For these experiments, we run tests on all target datasets for both 1-shot and 5-shot settings, using Mini-ImageNet as the base dataset.

-Since the backbone should be frozen, the only learnable components of the network are the \Glspl{cp} that we used in all layers.
-Therefore, we consider the following cases to study: First, utilizing the \Gls{cp} only with pseudo-embeddings and without rotation-based augmentations, and second, utilizing the \Gls{cp} with rotation-based augmentations only.
-Finally, we consider AttnScale~\cite{basu2024strong} and plain prompts with a length of two for every layer instead of using the \Glspl{cp}.
-We also display the DINO accuracies in both 1-shot and 5-shot settings to facilitate the comparison. \cref{table:ablation_mini} shows the results.
+We consider the following cases for our study: 1) using a shared CP across all heads, 2) disabling the \Gls{sst}, 3) disabling the \Gls{pe}, 4) replacing the \Glspl{cp} with AttnScale~\cite{basu2024strong} and soft prompts (length=2) for every layer.
+For a fair comparison, we use the \Gls{sst} and \Gls{pe} for the AttnScale and soft prompts too, and do not use the \Gls{dra} in the experiments. \cref{table:ablation_mini} shows the results.
+More ablation studies with different soft prompt lengths are provided in the supplementary material.

-The results show that the \Gls{cp} is the crucial part of the method.
-By utilizing plain prompts, the network would even lose its accuracy.
-Moreover, while the AttnScale performs better than the plain prompts, it does not show an improvement over DINO.
-Regarding the augmentations, the results indicate that while utilizing the pseudo-classes has a slight positive effect, we require more combinations of the base and rotated images to achieve the highest potential.
-Furthermore, optimizing the learnable parameters solely with rotations is insufficient because this process only converges the current embeddings towards the prototypes and has a minimal effect on domain adaptation.
+The results show that \Gls{cp} is a crucial part of the method.
+Using soft prompts would even cause the network to lose accuracy.
+Moreover, AttnScale cannot absorb the nuances from the \Gls{lsr} component and cannot outperform DINO. \Gls{ours} benefits from the isolation of parameters.

+Regarding augmentations, the results indicate that using pseudo-embeddings or rotations has a slight positive effect, but we require more combinations of base and rotated images to fully realize the potential.
+Moreover, optimizing the learnable parameters solely with pseudo-embeddings or rotations is insufficient, as this process only pulls the current embeddings towards the prototypes and has a minimal effect on domain adaptation.

 In conclusion, combining both augmentations at the input and embedding levels is necessary to achieve the best results, as we simultaneously need to reserve the latent space for the novel, unseen classes, while also requiring more pairs of distributions.